henrikchan-ops/neurosignallab/notes/eeg_basics.md

 Then as we map out other runs, labels need to be recorded and changed.

-### MOABB, What to understand moving onto ML-development
+### MOABB, What to understand moving onto ML-development: benchmarking of BCI

 EEG-data is noisy, subject specific and sensitive to artefacts, making it difficult to concisely generalize and train.
 The model can usually appear very strong if the train/test split of data is too easy.
 The same applies if similar epochs/subjects/recording sessions are in both train and test datasets.

 It is therefore important to have and compare different evaluation strategies:

-WIthin-session evaluation - can the model classify new trials from same recording-context Cross-session evaluation - can the model classify data from another session of the same subject Cross-subject evaluation - can the model classify data from a new person?
+Within-session evaluation - can the model classify new trials from same recording-context Cross-session evaluation - can the model classify data from another session of the same subject Cross-subject evaluation - can the model classify data from a new person?

+This way we subject the model to generalization -> if the model works on data it has never seen before

 ### Understanding EEGNet, convolutional neural networks for EEG-based BCIs